vslavik/diff-pdf/README.md

 highlighted differences:

 ```
-$ diff-pdf --output-diff=diff.pdf a.pdf b.pdf
+diff-pdf --output-diff=diff.pdf a.pdf b.pdf
 ```

 Another option is to compare the two files visually in a simple GUI, using the `--view` argument:

 ```
-$ diff-pdf --view a.pdf b.pdf
+diff-pdf --view a.pdf b.pdf
 ```

 This opens a window that lets you view the files' pages and zoom in on details.
 It is also possible to shift the two pages relatively to each other using Ctrl-arrows (Cmd-arrows on MacOS).
 This is useful for identifying translation-only differences.

-See the output of `$ diff-pdf --help` for complete list of options.
+See the output of `diff-pdf --help` for complete list of options.

 ## Obtaining the binaries